-2.1.
 IT Competence and Accounting

-IT competence in accounting studies has been discussed many decades since the computer era emerged.
-In the early stages of IT utilization in business, the IT competencies required by accountants relate to the ability to use specific software packages and the essential requirement of the business.
-In the 90s, accountants' IT competencies emerged toward information systems such as accounting information systems and management information systems.
-IT skills required for graduate accountants are defined as spreadsheets, database management systems, system development, accounting systems, and telecommunications.
-In the internet era, significant changes are in the importance of telecommunications and network competencies.
-Accountants must know how to transfer files, upload and download data, use local area networks, electronic commerce, the world wide web, and others.
+IT competence in accounting studies has been discussed many decades ago since the computer era emerged.
+In the early stages of IT utilization in business, the IT competencies required by accountants relate to the ability to use specific software packages and the basic requirement by business (Bean & Medewitz, 1987).
+In the 90s, changes in IT competencies for accountants emerged toward information systems such as accounting information systems and management information systems (Kaye & Nicholson, 1992).
+Heagy & Gallun (1994) categorized IT skills required for graduate accountants such as spreadsheets, database management systems, system development, accounting systems, and telecommunications.
+In the intermet era, significant changes are in the importance of telecommunications and network competencies.
+Accountants must know how to transfer files, upload and download data, use local area networks, electronic commerce, the world wide web, and others (McLarres & Oyelere, 1999).
 Programming competence seems to have decreased, but system development competence has emerged.
-In the 2000s era, the requirements for IT competencies were shifted from a technological view to a more business view (Damasiotis et al., 2015; Soetanto et al., 2020).
-Many research strengthen the need for accountants to broaden their IT competence on audit automation skills (Brennan et al., 2017; Ernst & Young, 2016; Kokina & Davenport, 2017; Tandiontong et al., 2019), understanding IT governance and IT strategy (Damasiotis et al., 2015), and big data analytics skills (Sledgianowski et al., 2017; Richardson & Shan, 2019; Dzuranin et al., 2018; Andiola et al., 2020; Jiputra et al., 2020).
+In the 2000s era, the requirements for IT competencies were shifted from a technological view to a more business view.
+More research argued to strengthen the need for accountants to broaden their IT competence on audit automation skills (Wessels, 2005), understanding IT governance and IT strategy (Damasiotis et al., 2015), and big data analytics skills (Sledgianowski et al., 2017; Richardson & Shan, 2019; Dzuranin et al., 2018; Andiola et al., 2020).

 It can be concluded that IT has become an essential part of the accounting profession.
 Accountants in this era are expected to have a hybrid of IT, accounting, and business strategy knowledge and skills.
 Therefore, in the education context, there are more demands for the needs of accounting graduates to have adequate IT-related skills.
-Accounting students need to equip themselves to resist the threat of automation to the accounting profession, and data analytics knowledge and skills increase students' competitiveness in the job market (Richardson & Shan, 2019).
-Association to Advance Collegiate Schools of Business (AACSB), as a well-known business school accreditation, stated in its standard for accounting academic institution accreditation, the accounting degree programs need to integrate ITrelated components within the curriculum, for example data creation/manipulation/management, security, and storage, data analytics, and technology agility (AACSB International, 2018).
+Accounting students need to equip themselves to resist the threat of automation to the accounting profession, and data analytics knowledge and skills increase the competitiveness of students in the job market (Richardson & Shan, 2019).
+AACSB, as a well-known business school accreditation, stated in its standard for accounting academic institution accreditation that accounting degree programs need to integrate IT-related components within the curriculum, for example, data creation/manipulation/management, security, and storage, data analytics, and technology agility (AACSB International, 2018).
 United Nations Conference on Trade and Development (UNCTAD) also created a benchmark curriculum to describe the technical subject areas that an individual must master to become a professional accountant.
-This curriculum was formulated with certified professional accountants, the International Federation of Accountants, and academicians worldwide.
+This curriculum was formulated in collaboration with certified professional accountants, the International Federation of Accountants, and academicians worldwide.
 UNCTAD curriculum also specifies information technology knowledge and skills for accounting students, for example, system concept and management, IT infrastructure, interaction with IT staff, strategic decision about IT, data organization, internal control in IT-based business, and IT security (UNCTAD, 2011).

 This study distinguished between accountants' IT competence and accountants' IT responsibility.
-IT responsibility refers to accountants' role or function concerning IT, while IT competence refers to knowledge and specific skills needed for accountants to perform in the roles and functions related to IT.
+IT responsibility refers to accountants' role or function with respect to IT, while IT competence refers to knowledge and specific skills needed for accountants to perform in the roles and functions related to IT.
 The indicators for IT competence and IT responsibility are adopted from Model Accounting Curriculum (UNCTAD, 2011).

-2.2.
 Accounting and Sustainability Issue